 - Added extra reporting functionality and helped configure data processing for reporting

-These extra steps smoothened the transition process and reduced the dependency on in-house IT teams, whose efforts were focused on the core work.
+These extra steps smoothened the transition process and reduced the dependency on in-house IT teams, whose efforts concentrated on the core work.

 5. Document the Best Practices

-Repeatability is the main ingredient of successful IT integration in M&A. Document your approach to reduce the implementation timeline for the next migration candidates and subsequent M&A deals.
+Repeatability is the main ingredient of successful IT integration in M&A. Document your approach to reduce the implementation timeline for the following migration candidates and subsequent M&A deals.